 Recommendations are just that - issues the surveyor found on the boat that may need to be addressed.
-It's the "may" part that's important here.
+It's the "may"

+part that's important here.
 Typically, a surveyor will list recommendations in order of importance, often as A, B, or C.

-A-list examples
+A-LIST EXAMPLES

 A-list recommendations (more properly called "must-dos") are the most important ones.
-You can be sure your insurance company will require them - not just for your boat, but for the safety of you and your crew.
+You can be sure your insurance company will - not just for your boat, but for the safety of you and your crew.
 These are issues that, unaddressed, can cause your boat to sink, burn, become involved in an accident, or cause serious injury.
 Even if you're not financing or insuring a boat, these recommendations need to be addressed before the boat is used:

-- >> Worn or damaged below-waterline hoses, seacocks, and thru-hull fittings that pose a sinking hazard - >> AC or DC wiring deficiencies that could cause a fire - >> Lack of or nonfunctioning Coast Guard-required equipment, such as fire extinguishers, flares, or navigation lights - >> Propane system deficiencies that could cause an explosion - >> A vessel with too much horsepower that could make it unstable

-- >> Lack of operable carbon-monoxide alarms - >> Unsecured batteries or fuel tanks that could break loose and damage the hull, or cause a fire - " Missing oil-spill and waste-management placards.
-These are required by law and will be checked during a Coast Guard inspection
+- Worn or damaged below-waterline hoses, seacocks, and thru-hull fittings that pose a sinking hazard - AC or DC wiring deficiencies that could cause a fire - Lack of or nonfunctioning USCG-required equipment, such as fire extinguishers, flares, or navigation lights - Propane system deficiencies that could cause an explosion - A vessel with too much horsepower that could make it unstable - Lack of operable carbon-monoxide alarms - Unsecured batteries or fuel tanks that could break loose and damage the hull, or cause a fire - Missing oil-spill and waste-management placards.
+These are required by law and will be checked during a USCG inspection

-B-list recommendations
+B-LIST RECOMMENDATIONS

-These tend to include either (1) items that are not an immediate risk but will pose an unacceptable hazard if left uncorrected for too long or (2) things that may enhance the safety, value, and enjoyment of your boat.
-Some of these may cross over into A-list recommendations as far as underwriters are concerned and may also need to be addressed before your boat can be insured.
+These tend to include either (1) items that are not an immediate risk but will pose an unacceptable hazard if left uncorrected for too long; or (2) things that may enhance the safety, value, and enjoyment of your boat.
+Some of these may cross over into A-list recommendations as far as underwriters are concerned, and may also need to be addressed before your boat can be insured.
 For the most part, they're things you'll want to do, anyway.
 Here are some examples:

-- >> Hoses and wires that are chafing or not installed to ABYC standards - >> Worn cutless or rudder bearings - >> Stiff or corroded steering or control cables - >> Engine maintenance needed to forestall a larger problem - >> Cleats or stanchions that need to be rebedded to prevent deck-core rot - >> Heavy corrosion on fuel or water tanks you can.
-Examples include
+- Hoses and wires that are chafing or not installed to ABYC standards - Worn cutlass or rudder bearings - Stiff or corroded steering or control cables - Engine maintenance needed to forestall a larger problem

-C-list recommendations
+- Cleats or stanchions that need to be re-bedded to prevent deck-core rot - Heavy corrosion on fuel or water tanks

+C-LIST RECOMMENDATIONS

-The C-list generally includes normal upkeep items that should be addressed as
+The C-list generally includes normal upkeep items that should be addressed as you can.
+Examples include:

-- >> water leaks through ports or hatches,
+- Water leaks through ports or hatches

-- >> anodes in need of replacement,
+- Anodes in need of replacement

-- >> loose or worn engine belts, hoses, and engine mounts,
+- Loose or worn engine belts, hoses, and engine mounts

-- >> cosmetic issues, and
+- Cosmetic issues

-- >> winches in need of service.
+- Winches in need of service